mohangurzu/task_4/README.md

     - employee_position
     - employee_DOB (optional)

 3. Ability to track IN/OUT of each employee (Usign API).
-Generally using biometric/ NFC
     - api to register/check in IN/OUT record into our database
     - information to track:

           - employee id
           - time
           - type: one of in or out
+    > Also secure this using admin JWT token
 4. Dashboard to view the employee list.
 5. Employee detail page to view individual record.